Everything You Need to Know About 1p Per Hour Electric Heaters

 1. Slow initial heating:

-Oil-filled heaters take longer to heat because they quickly need to heat the oil that radiates the heat.
-And this increases electricity costs compared to ceramic or tube heaters that heat instantly.
+Oil-filled heaters take longer to heat because they need to heat the oil that radiates the heat.
+This increases electricity costs compared to ceramic or tube heaters that heat instantly.

 2. Limited portability: